 “We are delighted to welcome our new Associate Story Fellows to the Story Society and to Bath Spa University.
 It is difficult to over-emphasize the importance of Story in our cultures, regionally, nationally and globally, and the Story Society, in association with the Arts and Humanities Research Council, is engaged in very important research and creative fieldwork in its collaborations with communities, companies and creatives.
 Our Story Associates play a central and very significant role in that work.”

-Each Associate Story Fellow will be working with one of ten mentors from our University Gateway Partners, with expertise across different fields.
-Professor Shreepali Patel from University of the Arts London is mentoring two of the Story Associates, Ben Teasdale and Anna Ploszajski.
-Shreepali shares how our mission at StoryArcs connects with UAL’s work and ambitions:
+Each Story Fellow worked with one of ten mentors from our University Gateway Partners, sharing expertise and knowledge from a wealth of different fields.
+Professor Shreepali Patel from University of the Arts London mentored two of the Story Fellows, Ben Teasdale and Anna Ploszajski.
+Shreepali had this to say about how our mission at StoryArcs connects with UAL’s work and ambitions:

 “StoryArcs’ mission to develop a Story Skill Set is a very necessary and innovative study into the complex application and impact of storytelling in society.
 StoryArcs aligns completely with UAL’s aim to change the world through ‘creative endeavour’, by demonstrating the value of creativity to society and to use creative strengths to tackle societal changes.”

-As our mission progresses, the Associate Story Fellows will share findings from their research, bringing us, and you, their revelations and narratives from the field.
-Discoveries made within this Pilot Programme will be the start of something much bigger.
-Professor Soyinka and the StoryArcs team will be working in the background to synthesise these findings, resulting in the production of a series of dialogues about emerging Deep Story Skills.
+As our mission progressed, the Story Fellows shared their revelations and narratives from the field with us and you.
+The discoveries made within this Pilot Programme will be the start of something much bigger.
+Professor Soyinka and the StoryArcs team worked in the background to synthesise these findings, resulting in the production of a series of dialogues about emerging Deep Story Skills and what could come next.

 To stay up to date with the Pilot Programme, projects, and opportunities to get involved in the Full Programme, sign up to the StoryArcs Newsletter.